NHCMbpppp/NHCM_System/README.md

 # Run
 (1.0-1.52):Run "System" and you can use all the functions in NHCM System.
 (1.6-~):Need app "Reminders" and run "Runner" to use all fuctions in NHCM Sustem.
+# Possible potential problems
+Cause some apple's fucking bug, Some shortcuts' saving may have problem.
+That's saved edit doesn't vaild!
+So, if you find that some fuctions didn't update.
+PLEASE TELL ME AS SOON AS YOU CAN!
 # About me
 Discord:nhcmbpppp
 Email:NHCMbethegod@outlook.com